sonic-net/DASH/Documentation/High Availability and Scale.md

 Overprovisioning and flow splitting will provide capability of possibly "infinite" CPS as well as "infinite" bandwidth for customers, as all the connections will be distributed across multiple cards.

-Control plan will be able to provision different number of cards depending on customer needs for scale.
+Control plane will be able to provision different number of cards depending on customer needs for scale.

 ### Overprovisioning